aaomidi/cs370-winter-2016/Assignments/02/README.md

 I actually mixed the testing of this and part 2 together.
 I will explain that in the section for Part 2.

+Another way I implemented the testing was editing `devprog.c` and adding the quanta to `progread`'s `Qstatus`.
+This way I can check the quanta for all of the processes.

+#### Implications

+Honestly this changed nothing in the OS.
+The quanta has no chance to change so inheriting or not inherting does absolutely nothing.

 ### Part 2:

 #### Implementation

-I was initially confused what we need to do here, we hadn't really covered what `devpro` did in class or how to use it.
-I read a few man pages and realized that it is simply a "debugger" of sorts.
+I was initially confused what we need to do here, we hadn't really covered what `devprog` did in class or how to use it.
+I read a few man pages and realized that it is simply a communication line into the programs.
+You could say it acted as a "debugger" for the processes.

 What I did to implement this is add the following code to the bottom of the file: